 Pollutant Effect on Marsh Fritillary in Acid Effect on Marsh Fritillary in Calcareous Grasslands Grasslands Nitrogen oxide (NO x) No threat is perceived where the butterfly inhabits acid grassland.
 If the grassland is calcareous potential changes to community composition and increased susceptibility to secondary stresses such as drought and frost may lead to an overall adverse effect on the grasslands that the butterfly inhabits.
 A reduction in the occurrence of Devil's-bit scabious would put pressure on the marsh fritillary populations, and if the plant is completely lost then the marsh fritillary will disappear from the site.
-Sulphur dioxide (SO 2) The butterfly is not considered to be sensitive to exposure of high levels of SO 2 if it inhabits acid grasslands.
-Calcareous grasslands are considered to be sensitive to exposure of high levels of SO 2 .
+Sulphur The butterfly is not considered to be sensitive Calcareous grasslands are considered to be dioxide to exposure of high levels of SO 2 if it inhabits sensitive to exposure of high levels of SO 2 .
+(SO 2) acid grasslands.
 The key concerns are visible decline symptoms such as leaf discolouration and stimulated growth at low concentrations of S potentially changing community composition.
-Ammonia (NH 3) Plants that are less sensitive to the effects of am sensitive species.
-The larvae of the butterfly relie entrations of ammonia can cause stresses on plants and changes to plant morphology.
-It are less sensitive to the effects of ammonia will become dominant, replacing more species.
-The larvae of the butterfly relies on the presence of Devil's bit scabious, if tions of ammonia exceed the critical level then there is the possibility that this plant will Ozone The butterfly is not considered to be sensitive to exposure of high levels of ozone if it inhabits acid grasslands.
+Ammonia (NH 3) High concentrations of ammonia can cause stresses on plants and changes to plant morphology.
+Plants that are less sensitive to the effects of ammonia will become dominant, replacing more sensitive species.
+The larvae of the butterfly relies on the presence of Devil's bit scabious, if concentrations of ammonia exceed the critical level then there is the possibility that this plant will decrease in numbers or become lost from the site.
+Ozone The butterfly is not considered to be sensitive to exposure of high levels of ozone if it inhabits acid grasslands.
 Calcareous grasslands are considered to be sensitive to exposure to high levels of ozone.
 The key issues are: visible injury to foliage, reduction in growth rate, selection against ozone sensitive genotypes and a changed reaction to water stress.
-Nutrient nitrogen deposition The butterfly species relies on the presence of Devil's-bit scabious, on which the larvae feed.
-An increase in nutrient nitrogen (N) will potentially change the species matrix of both calcareous and acid grasslands, with grasses becoming more dominant.
+Nutrient The butterfly species relies on the presence of D evil's-bit scabious, on which the larvae feed.
+An nitrogen deposition increase in nutrient nitrogen (N) will potentially change the species matrix of both calcareous and acid grasslands, with grasses becoming more dominant.
 If Devil's-bit scabious is lost from the site then so too will the marsh fritillary butterfly.
 Acidification Whilst in the larval stage the marsh fritillary feeds only on Devils-bit scabious, which is a grassland species.
 Thus although the larvae and the adults are not directly affected by acidification they may be indirectly affected by damage to, or loss of Devils-bit scabious.
 The threat to acid grasslands from acid deposition is thought to be small, however there is very little information available on this.
 In areas of calcareous grassland it is generally agreed that acid deposition has no effect due to the buffering capacity.